Spelkington/triangle/Laws/Constitution.md

 Every Brother of our Chapter shall commit to creating, in our Chapter, a lasting environment in which enduring friendships may be formed and the Cause of our Chapter may be pursued.

-Each Brother of our Chapter shall commit to being an active participant in creating a strong foundation on which our Chapter can exist by fulfilling his [obligations as a voting constitutent of the Legislature of our Chapter.](#).
+Each Brother of our Chapter shall commit to creating a strong foundation on which our Chapter can exist through [his duties as a voting constitutent of the Legislature of our Chapter.](#).

-Each Brother of our Chapter shall commit to being an active and regular participant in Chapter events and undertakings.
-While absolute attendance shall not be expected by our Chapter, Brothers shall commit to informing our Chapter's Vice President when anticipating an absence from a Chapter event.
+Each Brother of our Chapter shall commit to being a present and constructive force within our Chapter and creating in our Chapter an environment in which enduring friendships may be formed by making a constant effort to visit our Brotherhood as his circumstances may allow.

 Each Brother of our Chapter shall commit to finding and recruiting men in our campus community with distinguished characters and values akin to the chosen ideals of our Fraternity, and who shall carry on the traditions and program of our Chapter, Fraternity, and Alma Mater.